turingschool/front-end-curriculum/projects/JSFun.md

 ## Evaluation

 Repos are due on **Friday of week 1 at 12PM**.
-Instructors will run your solutions through an automated test suite to evaluate the accuracy of your solutions.
-In class on Monday of week 2, we will divide the class into equal parts to work with a single instructor.
+Instructors will run your solutions through an automated test suite to evaluate for accuracy.
+On Monday of week 2, we will divide the class into equal parts to work with a single instructor.
 Each person will receive a problem at random and articulate their way through a solution.

 ### Accuracy